pravega/pravega/documentation/src/docs/deployment/run-local.md

 ### From Source

-First we need to have the Pravega source code checked out to download the dependencies:
+The Pravega source code needs to be checked out to download the dependencies:

 ```
 git clone https://github.com/pravega/pravega.git